alasdairrae/insets/README.md

 The idea behind this is to make maps that are easier to see and understand, but also more quickly, and from one layer.

-There are lots of possibilities, but if you wanted to just put Orkney and Shetland into a little inset, you could run a flter on the layer, something like this:
+There are lots of possibilities, but if you wanted to just put Orkney and Shetland into a little inset, you could run a flter on the layer, something like the examples below.
+Just note that in different versions of the file the columns have different names - e.g. in the 2020 version, the ONS local authority name column is called "lad20nm" but in the 2022 version of the file it's called "ons_name" - so just update any of the filter text below to reflect this, if you need to.

 * *"inset_area" = 'None' and NOT "lad20nm" IN ('Orkney Islands','Shetland Islands') OR "inset_area" = 'Orkney and Shetland'*